sap-tutorials/Tutorials/tutorials/cp-aibus-ber-booster-key/cp-aibus-ber-booster-key.md

 [ACCORDION-BEGIN [Step 4: ](Access service instance and service key (optional))]

 > This is an optional step.
-Use it only if you want to access the service instance and service key, you created with the **Set up account for Data Attribute Recommendation** booster, without having to run it once again.
+Use it only if you want to access the service instance and service key, you created with the **Set up account for Business Entity Recognition** booster, without having to run it once again.

-Do the following to access your service instance and service key, without having to run the **Set up account for Data Attribute Recommendation** booster once again:
+Do the following to access your service instance and service key, without having to run the **Set up account for Business Entity Recognition** booster once again:

 1. Close the booster **Success** dialog box.